Georgetown University

 Unless otherwise noted, the series takes place on Fridays, from 11:00am to 12:30 pm

-We are meeting in person again in the Edward B. Bunn Intercultural Center (ICC) Room 450 [see map] with the option to call in via zoom.
+We are meeting in person in the Edward B. Bunn Intercultural Center (ICC) [see map] with the option to call in via zoom.

 Papers are distributed in advance via our mailing list.
 To receive the papers and zoom details, please sign up.
 The series is open to the public.
 It usually consists of an initial response by a graduate student discussant followed by a Q&A session.